 1. Your description can’t be more than ~155 characters

 It’s okay to write a meta description that cuts off halfway through the sentence.
 Just make sure you know you’re doing it.

 The descriptions for your product pages should focus on how this product could make the customer’s life better.
 The home page description should sell the way your brand matches the customer’s wants and needs.

 You don’t have much time to make an impression.
 Once you’ve found the message you’d like to convey, make sure every phrase and word choice conveys the message.

 Hopefully, this article has helped you understand the art of writing meta descriptions.
 Once you’ve applied these tips to your own websites, you can say goodbye to low click-through rates.

-Billy Peery is an SEO copywriter who has written for Cracked, Harvard Student Agencies, and a surprisingly large number of moving blogs.
-You can find him at his website, Web Traffic Expert.
+About the author: Billy Peery is an SEO copywriter who has written for Cracked, Harvard Student Agencies, and a surprisingly large number of moving blogs.